Tulane vs. East Carolina NCAA Football Odds, Plays and Insights | October 2, 2021

-AAC opponents meet when the Tulane Green Wave (1-3, 0-0 AAC) visit the East Carolina Pirates (2-2, 0-0 AAC) on Saturday, October 2, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
-Tulane is favored by 4 points.
-The game has a point total of 64.5.
+The Tulane Green Wave (1-3, 0-0 AAC) are favored by 3 points when they visit the East Carolina Pirates (2-2, 0-0 AAC) in AAC action on Saturday, October 2, 2021 at Bagwell Field at Dowdy-Ficklen Stadium.
+A total of 64.5 points has been set for this game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.